1,000+ Opportunities

 Applications will be forwarded to the Authority's Youth and Amateur Sports Committee for their individual review and consideration; the committee will make recommendations to the Board of Directors in a public meeting.
 The AZSTA Board of Directors will host a public meeting to consider the committee's recommendations and make final approval decisions for the recommended biennial grant applications.

 Grant Application Evaluation Process Applications are initially reviewed and evaluated by AZSTA's staff for compliance with the core requirements of the grant program as well as other established application criteria.
-This initial review may result in additional requests for information and/or clarification.
-Project site visits from AZSTA staff will be conducted during the evaluation process.
+Incomplete applications will not move forward.
+Complete applications, meeting the core requirements and other determining evaluation factors, will be contacted for a site visit.

 How much in funding can applicants request?
 The Authority, per A. R.